raspberrypilearning/creating-resources/README.md

 A typical **Learn** or **Make** resource repository may take the following format:

 - README.md
-    - The index page introducing the material, the purpose of the exercise and providing details of any installation, setup instructions and equipment required
+    - An index page introducing the material and the purpose of the exercise, and providing details of any installation, setup instructions and equipment required
 - worksheet.md
-    - The worksheet containing the instructions for the exercise broken down in to appropriate steps
+    - A worksheet containing the instructions for the exercise broken down into appropriate steps
 - LICENCE.md
     - Details of the licence of the materials
 - CONTRIBUTING.md
     - Information for contributors to the materials

 The repository may also include a folder for code files, scripts and other downloadable assets, and may contain an images folder for any images embedded in the information pages or worksheets.
-Multiple worksheets can be used, and would be linked to from the index page.
+Multiple worksheets can be used, and should be linked to from the index page.

-A typical **Teach** resource repository may contain an overall index page along with several folders containing similar contents to the **Learn** and **Make** resources, with more detail and presented in a greater structure.
+A typical **Teach** resource repository may contain an overall index page along with several folders containing similar contents to the **Learn** and **Make** resources, with more detail and presented within a greater structure.

 ## Licence